OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-java.md

 As the [deployment docs says](deployment/deploying-openvidu-apps/#with-docker){:target="_blank"}, to make it works with OpenVidu stack, you will need redefine the `/opt/openvidu/docker-compose.override.yml` by the OpenVidu js-java `docker-compose-override.yml`.

-This is how should looks like the `docker-compose-override.yml` after be redefined:
+Your `docker-compose.override.yml` should look like this:
 ```
 version: '3.1'